Ursynów: Religion

-Within the district are located numerous Catholic parish churches.
+Ursynów has several Roman Catholic parish churches.
 This includes the St. Catherine Church built in the 19th century, which is the seat of the oldest parish in Warsaw, dating to 1238.
-Nearby is also the Służew Old Cemetery, dating to the 13th century.
-Among other churches in the area are: Ascension, Blessed Ladislas of Gielniów, Presentation of Jesus, Saint Apostles Peter and Paul, St. Padre Pio, St. Sophie Barat, and Thomas the Apostle.

-Additionally, there is the Polish Orthodox St. Sophia Church of Holy Wisdom.
-The district also includes a monastery of the Society of the Sacred Heart, and a Christian mission centre of the Salesians of Don Bosco.
+The Służew Old Cemetery, dating to the 13th century, is also present nearby.
+Among other churches in the area are the Church of Ascension, Blessed Ladislas of Gielniów Church, Church of the Presentation of Jesus, Sts.
+Apostles Peter and Paul Church, St. Padre Pio Church, St. Sophie Barat Church, and Thomas the Apostle Church.
+Additionally, St. Sophia Church of Holy Wisdom, belonging to the Polish Orthodox denomination, is also present within the district.
+Additionally, Ursynów also includes a monastery of the Society of the Sacred Heart, and a Christian mission centre of the Salesians of Don Bosco.

 Housing

 The multifamily housing in the neighbourhood of Koński Jar-Nutki.

 The northeastern part of Ursynów is dominated by high-rise multifamily housing.
 This includes the neighborhoods of Imielin, Jary, Stokłosy, Na Skraju, and West Ursynów in the north, and Kabaty, Natolin, and Wyżyny in the central east.
 The exception is the low-rise single-family housing in Stary Ursynów around Nowoursynowska Street in the far northeast, Wolica and Stare Kabaty alongside eastern district boundary, and Moczydło around Moczydłowska Street in central east.
-Low-rise housing also dominates the western part of the district, with neighborhoods such as Grabów, Krasnowola, Jeziorki, and Pyry.
+The low-rise housing also dominates the western part of the district, with neighbourhoods such as Grabów, Krasnowola, Jeziorki, and Pyry.
 The exception is the neighbourhood of Wyczółki in the northwest, being a mixed area of high-rise residential and office buildings.
 The majority of the southeastern district is dominated by the nature reserve of the Kabaty Woods, and remains unpopulated.
 The exception are two small neighbourhoods of Janówek and Łęczyca at the southeastern boundary of the district.

 Higher education and science

 Higher education

 The Maria Skłodowska-Curie National Research Institute of Oncology.

-The neighbourhood of Stary Służew contains the campus of the Warsaw University of Life Sciences.
-Among buildings there, at 166 Nowoursynowska Street, is the Krasiński Palace, a historical 19th-century residence, which currently serves as the seat of the university authorities.
-Additionally, in Ursynów are also private universities such as the Vistula University at 3 Stokłosy Street, one of Poland's leading private universities, and the Warsaw School of Advertising at 3 Rogozińskiego Street, the country's leading school in its field.
+The neighbourhood of Stary Służew contains the campus of the Warsaw University of Life Sciences, one of the largest and advanced in the country.
+It includes the Krasiński Palace, a historical 19th-century residence, placed at 166 Nowoursynowska Street, which serves as the seat of the university authorities.
+Additionally, the district also includes private universities such as the Vistula University at 3 Stokłosy Street, and the Warsaw School of Advertising at 3 Szolc-Rogozińskiego Street, considered respectively, as Poland's leading private university, and leading school of advertising.

-Science and medicine
+Science and healthcare

-In the neighbourhood of Grabów at 19 Poleczki Street, is also located at the Centre for Advanced Materials and Technologies, one of the largest high tech research facilities in Poland.
-Additionally, in the area of Stary Imielin are placed the Maria Skłodowska-Curie National Research Institute of Oncology at 5 Roentgena Street, and the Institute of Hematology and Transfusion Medicine at 14 Indiry Gandhi Street, as well as the Southern Hospital at 99 Pileckiego Street.
+The district features the Advanced Materials and Technologies Centre, one of the largest high tech research facilities in Poland, located in Grabów at 19 Poleczki Street.
+Additionally, the neighbourhood of Stary Imielin includes the Maria Skłodowska-Curie National Research Institute of Oncology at 5 Roentgena Street, and the Institute of Haematology and Transfusion Medicine at 14 Indiry Gandhi Street, as well as the Southern Hospital at 99 Pileckiego Street.